-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Combining Documents.

 Combining Documents

 Stuart wrote about a need he had of consolidating many different text files into a single Word document.
+(Note that Stuart wants to combine text documents into a Word document, not to combine multiple Word documents.)
 Inserting the files manually proved to be tedious, particularly when there were 20 or 30 different text files to be combined.

 Fortunately for Stuart, his file names were predictable: C1000.TXT, C1001.TXT, etc. This makes putting together a macro to do the consolidation rather easy.
 The following example will look for files C1000.TXT through C1030.TXT, all in the C:\ directory, and combine them into the current document: